Memory alignment problem of structure members

 printf("flag=%c,i=%x\n",foo.flag,foo.i);

-The details of byte alignment depend on the specific implementation of the compiler, and different platforms may vary.
-Some compilers allow for changing the default memory alignment conditions in code through the preprocessor directive #pragma pack(n) or type attribute __attribute__((packed)).
+The details of byte alignment depend on the specific implementation of the compiler, and can differ across platforms.
+Some compilers allow changing the default memory alignment conditions in code via the preprocessor directive #pragma pack(n) or type attribute __attribute__((packed)).

 1